Unique Device Identification

 -GS1 DataMatrix

-RFID technology may also be used for the 1D or 2D barcodes.
-GS1 supports two frequency ranges – ultra high frequency (UHF) from 860 to 960 MHz and high frequency (HF) at 13.56 MHz.
+In addition to 1D or 2D barcodes, you can also use RFID technology.
+GS1 supports two frequency ranges - the ultra high frequency range (UHF) between 860 and 960 MHz, and the high frequency range (HF) at 13.56 MHz.

 The EU UDI Timeline